janburczak/janburczak.github.io/index.md

 - *Critical Keller–Segel meets Burgers on S¹: large-time smooth solutions* — disproof of the finite-time blowup conjecture in the critical one-dimensional case.
   *Nonlinearity 2016*{: .venue}
-- *Suppression of blowup by a logistic source in the 2d fractional system* - regularity in certain supercritical cases, damped logistically, 2d case
+- *Suppression of blowup by a logistic source in the 2d fractional system* - regularity in certain supercritical cases, damped logistically, 2d case. *JDE 2017*{: .venue}
 - *Global solutions for a supercritical drift-diffusion equation* — regularity in certain supercritical cases, damped logistically, 1d case. *Adv.
 Math.
 2016*{: .venue}
-  *JDE 2017*{: .venue}

 ### Well-posedness beyond duality pairing

 *with M. Bulíček and S. Schwarzacher*